 - Delusions: Beliefs or thoughts that do not correspond to reality.

-- Hallucinations: Experiencing sensations and events that are not real, unable to discern between what is real and what is not.
+- Hallucinations: Experiencing sensations and experiences that are not real, without being able to discern between what is and what is not.

 - Motor hyperactivity.
 Moving without apparent explanation, which can lead to wandering.